-Fig. 7.
+Figure 7.
 Load-COD curves of the DCB tests for the GRE and SSA-GRE composites.

 In details, when DCB test was conducted and the applied opening load reached near the maximum value, the delamination starts to propagate from the pre-crack tip (tip of the ﬁlm insert) up to the delamination length reached 100 mm.
 Therefore, steady state crack growth behavior was observed such that insignificant rise and decrease of load values (zigzag) are noticed with respect to the displacement.
 Furthermore, the fracture onset represents the maximum load-COD value, which refers to the changing from the linear to nonlinear behavior in the load-COD curve.
 During the delamination extension, the bridged ﬁbers were cracked or peel-off from the epoxy matrix and the separation of the both sides of the specimen increased, which this behavior explains the higher values of propagation fracture toughness (GIC-Prop) than that of initiation fracture toughness (GIC-Onset) values [33-36].

-Table 3

-Mode I interlaminar fracture toughness properties of the composites.